Help with Special Collections in Quicksearch

 Click the “Show Online Results Only” button on the left side of the search results page to limit your search to materials available online.
 You may further limit your search on the “Viewing Online Items” results page in the same way you would limit a search for all material types.

 Within Catalog, online results may also be excluded from a search.
-The user must first click to include the limit, then click the drop-down arrow to choose “is not” from the menu above the search results list.
+Excluding online results in this way will facilitate finding items physically held by Yale Library.
+The user must first click to include the limit, then click the limit again to choose to choose “is not.”

 Some digitized special collections materials can be found and viewed online in the Digital Collections Data Source.